oicr-ibc/cssscl/README.rst

 **We have setup tree ways for installing and testing the** ``cssscl`` **package:**

-1. `Quick deployment and testing using Docker (small file) <https://github.com/oicr-ibc/cssscl/wiki/Quick-deployment-and-testing-using-Docker>`_.
+1. `Quick deployment using Docker (small file) <https://github.com/oicr-ibc/cssscl/wiki/Quick-deployment-and-testing-using-Docker>`_.

-2. `Quick deployment and testing using a VM (large file ~ 5GB) <https://github.com/oicr-ibc/cssscl/wiki/Quick-deployment-and-testing-using-a-VM>`_.
+2. `Quick deployment using a VM (large file ~ 5GB) <https://github.com/oicr-ibc/cssscl/wiki/Quick-deployment-and-testing-using-a-VM>`_.

-3. For system wide installation and testing please see the instructions provided below.
+3. System wide installation using the source code (see installation instructions below).